ocaml-multicore/multicoretests/doc/paper.md

 `Lin` is phrased as an OCaml functor, `Lin_api.Make`.
-The module resulting from `Lin_api.Make(HashtblSig)` contains a binding `lin_test` that can perform the above linearizability test over `Domain`s, the basic unit of parallelism coming in OCaml 5.0.
+The module resulting from `Lin_api.Make(HashtblSig)` contains a binding `lin_test` that can perform the above linearization test over `Domain`s, the basic unit of parallelism coming in OCaml 5.0.
 An alternative `Lin` mode works over `Thread` for testing concurrent but non-overlapping executions.
 This mode thus mimicks the above functionality by